|

 fill up?

-section of roof will fill a 55 Gal.
-Rain Barrel.
+section of roof will fill a 60 gallon rain barrel in one day.

 6. Can I leave the Rain Barrel out during the winter?